pughlab/pipeline-suite/README.md

 Now, rerun as above!
 In the event of another failure, increase the memory or time requirements and try again.

 ## Output
-bwa.pl and gatk.pl will produce the following directory structure and output files in output_dir:
+bwa.pl, gatk.pl and star.pl will produce the following directory structure and output files in output_dir:

 ```
 .
 └── DATE_TOOL_VERSION
     ├── bam_config.yaml
     ├── logs
-    │   ├── stage1_patient1_sample1
+    │   ├── stage1_Patient1-N
     │   │   ├── script.sh
     │   │   └── slurm
     │   │       └── slurm-jobid.out
-    │   └── stage1_patient1_sample2
+    │   └── stage1_Patient1-T
     │       ├── script.sh
     │       └── slurm
     ├── PATIENT1
-    │   ├── Patient1_sample1
+    │   ├── Patient1-N
     │   │   ├── fastq_links
     │   │   └── lane
-    │   ├── patient1_sample1_output.bam
+    │   ├── Patient1-N_output.bam
-    │   ├── Patient1_sample2
+    │   ├── Patient1-T
     │   │   ├── fastq_links
     │   │   └── lane
-    │   └── patient1_sample2_output.bam
+    │   └── Patient1-T_output.bam
     └── PATIENT2
-        ├── Patient2_sample1
+        ├── Patient2-T
         │   ├── fastq_links
         │   └── lane
-        └── patient2_sample1_output.bam
+        └── Patient2-T_output.bam
 ```
-Note, in addition to .bam, there will also be .bai and .bam.md5 files, as well as other, tool specific output. bam_config.yaml is created by create_bam_yaml.pl - it lists the final output BAMs and can be used for downstream steps.
+Note, in addition to .bam, there will also be .bai and .bam.md5 files, as well as other, tool specific output. bam_config.yaml is created by create_final_yaml.pl - it lists the final output BAMs and can be used for downstream steps.